Mixa26/Distributed-system-Snapshot-algorithm/README.md

 as well as Spezialleti-Kearns implementation for combining the results of multiple simultaneous snapshots.<br>
 The servents (servent and client) in our system exchange bitcake, which is an imagined currency.<br>
 The point of this project is to preserve this currency and that none of the bitcake is lost during a snapshot.<br>

+## Go unfinished base implementation

+In the folder Snapshot_GO there is the base of this project not fully implemented.<br>
+The reason of discontinuing of the code is that the servents message listener backlog<br>
+was not able to be bigger, and this project requires receiving multiple messages.<br>

 ## Output, input and errors